valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

 * **Configure due date from BPMN for portaaltaak**

-  A portaaltaak due date can now be configured inside the BPMN user-task due date field.
+  If no due date is given in the *Create portaal taak* action, the due date of the user task is used instead.

 ## Bugfixes